 The Company's estimates of costs to discharge asset retirement obligations for landfills are developed in today's dollars.
 These costs are inflated each year to reflect a normal escalation of prices up to the year they are expected to be paid.
-The Company uses a 2.5% inflation rate, which is based upon the ten-year historical moving average increase of the U.S. Consumer Price Index and is the rate used by most waste industry participants.
+The Company uses a 2.5% inflation rate, which is based upon the ten year average increase in the consumer price index and is the rate used by most waste industry participants.

 These estimated costs are then discounted to their present value using a credit-adjusted, risk-free rate.
-The Company's credit-adjusted, risk-free rate for liability recognition was determined to be 6.10% and 6.50% for years ended December 31, 2005 and 2004, respectively, based upon the estimated all-in yield the Company believes it would need to offer to sell thirty-year debt in the public market.
+The Company's credit-adjusted, risk-free rate was determined to be 6.50% and 6.75% for years ended December 31, 2004 and 2003, respectively, based upon the estimated all-in yield the Company believes it would need to offer to sell thirty-year debt in the public market.
 Changes in asset retirement obligations due to the passage of time are measured by recognizing accretion expense in a manner that results in a constant effective interest rate being applied to the average carrying amount of the liability.
-The effective interest rate used to calculate accretion expense is the Company's credit-adjusted, risk-free rate in effect at the time the liabilities were recorded.
+The effective interest rate used to calculate accretion expense is the Company's credit-adjusted, risk-free rate.